keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 The Kubernetes HorizontalPodAutoscaler (HPA) uses metrics to provide autoscaling for the cluster.
-HPA can retrieve KeptnMetrics and use it to implement HPA.
+HPA can retrieve KeptnMetrics and use those metrics to implement HPA.
 See
 Using the [HorizontalPodAutoscaler](../../implementing/evaluatemetrics.md/#using-the-horizontalpodautoscaler)
 for detailed information.